 News cameraman Neil Davis (pictured) was posthumously inducted into the TV Week Logie Awards’ Hall Of Fame.
 A war correspondent for over 20 years, Davis had been gunned down in September 1985 while covering a coup attempt in Thailand.

-Among the overseas guest stars at the Logies were Hill Street Blues star Veronica Hamel, actress and comedienne Phyllis Diller and singer John Denver.
+Among the overseas guest stars at the Logies were Hill Street Blues star Veronica Hamel, actress and comedienne Phyllis Diller and recording artists John Denver and Laura Branigan.

 Gold Logie: Daryl Somers (Hey Hey It’s Saturday, Blankety Blanks)